 \section{Spectral signatures of very massive stars in the {\tt Sunburst} star cluster at z=2.37}

-We aim to investigate the UV and optical spectroscopic properties of the young stellar cluster 5.1.
-The VLT/MUSE one-dimensional spectra are extracted from six apertures enclosing nine multiple images of 5.1 (shown in Fig.~\ref{spec_ap}) and subsequently combined to produce a continuum-detected high signal-to-noise ratio SNR~($>60$) weighted-average spectrum (Figure~\ref{1Dspec}).
-The stacked spectrum shown in Figure~\ref{1Dspec} is equivalent to an integration time of $(2 \times 9)\times 30^{2} > 16,000$ hours without lensing amplification, adopting the minimum amplification among the 9 multiple images ($\mu=30$).
+We investigate the UV and optical spectroscopic properties of the young stellar cluster 5.1.
+The VLT/MUSE one-dimensional spectra were extracted from six apertures enclosing nine multiple images of source 5.1 (shown in Fig.~\ref{spec_ap}) and were subsequently combined to produce a continuum-detected high S/N~($>60$) weighted-average spectrum (Figure~\ref{1Dspec}).
+The stacked spectrum shown in Figure~\ref{1Dspec} is equivalent to an integration time of $(2 \times 9)\times 30^{2} > 16,000$ hours without lensing amplification when the minimum amplification in the 9 multiple images is adopted ($\mu=30$).